Nolan Ryan: Houston Astros (1980–1988)

 On September 26, 1981, Ryan threw his fifth no-hitter, breaking Koufax's mark while becoming the third pitcher to throw a no-hitter in each league.
-That season, his 1.69 ERA won the National League ERA title.
+That season, his 1.69 ERA was the best in the National League.

-Facing the Los Angeles Dodgers in the 1981 NLDS, Ryan threw a complete game 2-hitter in the opener, outlasting the Dodgers' rookie sensation Fernando Valenzuela.
+Facing the Los Angeles Dodgers in the 1981 NLDS, Ryan threw a complete game two-hitter in the opener, outlasting the Dodgers' rookie sensation Fernando Valenzuela.
 It was Ryan's second and last career postseason win.
 In the fifth and final game of the series, Ryan left trailing 3–0 and took the loss.

 By the end of the 1982 season, both Ryan and Steve Carlton were approaching Walter Johnson's all-time strikeout record, sometimes passing one another's career totals in successive starts.
 On April 27, 1983, Ryan won the race with his 3,509th whiff, against Brad Mills of the Montreal Expos.
 (Carlton reached the same mark two weeks after Ryan, and Gaylord Perry did so later that season.)
 On July 11, 1985, Ryan struck out Danny Heep for his 4,000th career strikeout.

 In 1986, Ryan's Astros faced the New York Mets in the National League Championship Series.
 Ryan had a shaky start in Game 2, taking the loss.
-He returned in Game 5, throwing 9 innings of 2-hit, 1-run, 12-strikeout ball, but one of those hits was a Darryl Strawberry home run which tied the game at 1, as Dwight Gooden matched Ryan pitch for pitch.
+He returned in Game 5, throwing 9 innings of 2-hit, 1-run, 12-strikeout ball, but one of those hits was a Darryl Strawberry home run that tied the game at 1, as Dwight Gooden matched Ryan pitch for pitch.
 Ryan got a no-decision as his Astros lost in 12 innings.

 In 1987, Ryan led the major leagues in both ERA (2.76) and strikeouts (270) at the age of 40, but finished 8–16 as the result of extremely poor run support; the Astros scored a total of 27 runs in his 16 losses–an average of 1.69 runs per game.
 Despite his .333 winning percentage, Ryan tied for 5th place in the 1987 Cy Young voting.
 Ryan hit his second and final career home run in a 12–3 win on May 1, 1987, against the Atlanta Braves.

 In nine seasons as a pitcher with the Astros (his longest tenure with any team), Ryan compiled a 106–94 record in 282 starts, a 3.13 ERA, 1.20 WHIP, with 796 walks and 1,866 strikeouts in 1,854 innings.